-Luxury hotel brand Conrad will make its west coast debut in Los Angeles, with a sustainable location inside a Frank Gehry-designed building.
+Luxury hotel brand Conrad just made its west coast debut in Los Angeles, with a sustainable location inside a Frank Gehry-designed building.

-The newest Conrad hotel is coming to Downtown LA in the Grand Avenue Arts neighborhood as part of a mixed-use Frank Gehry-designed development called The Grand LA.
+The newest Conrad hotel is now open in Downtown Los Angeles in the vibrant Grand Avenue Arts neighborhood as part of a mixed-use Frank Gehry-designed development called The Grand LA.

 He was also tapped to redesign a critical Los Angeles landmark, the LA River.
 The longtime Angeleno was approached in 2009 about revitalizing the riverbank’s cement paths.
 His “Greenway” vision included addressing water issues and sustainability.
 It turned the riverbank into a comprehensive bike path and restored ecosystems.
 The design was aimed at making the LA River one of the most ecologically impactful infrastructure transformations.